ersilia-os/antimicrobial-ml-tasks/README.md

 This file has two columns:

 - **pathogen_code**: Choose a short code to identify the pathogen, alphanumeric only, **without spaces**.
 Example: "efaecium".
-- **search_text**: A search string, case insensitive, to search for the pathogen name in the ORGANISM field in the ChEMBL database.
-This may require some trial and error.
+- **search_text**: A search string, *case insensitive*, to search for the pathogen name in the `organism` field in the ChEMBL database.
 Example: "Enterococcus Faecium".

 3. Run the program `create_datasets.py`
 ```
+cd code
-python code/create_datasets.py
+python create_datasets.py
 ```

 This will create the required directory structure under the base path (`~/models`).
 In the subdirectory of each model there is an `input` subdirectory.
 The input dataset for that model will be created there.

 This will also generate the file `model_metadata/dataset.csv` containing a list of all the datasets and their counts.